AbhishekGautam1718/Array-creation-and-operations-using-python/README.md

-above code is perform basics of array operation like user input array creation and minimun and maximum number from the array
+above code is perform basics of array operation like user input array creation and minimun and maximum number from the array and much more